Azure/azure-powershell/src/ServiceLinker/docs/New-AzServiceLinkerForWebApp.md

 # New-AzServiceLinkerForWebApp

 ## SYNOPSIS
-Create or update linker resource.
+Create or update linker resource in webapp.

 ## SYNTAX